ory/docs/docs/keto/engines/acp-ory.md

 }
 ```

-This condition makes more sense when being used with access tokens where the
+This condition makes the most sense when being used with access tokens where the
 subject is extracted from the token.

 ### String Pairs Equal Condition

-Checks if the value passed in the access request's context contains two-element
+This condition matches when the value passed in the access request's context
-arrays and that both elements in each pair are equal.
+contains two-element arrays and both elements in each pair are equal.

 ```json
 {